tecnickcom/gogen/examples/service/doc/CONFIG.md

 * **remoteConfigProvider**      : Remote configuration source ("consul", "etcd", "envvar")
 * **remoteConfigEndpoint**      : Remote configuration URL (ip:port)
-* **remoteConfigPath**          : Remote configuration path in which to search for the configuration file (e.g. "/config/gosrvlibexample")
+* **remoteConfigPath**          : Remote configuration path in which to search for the configuration file (e.g. "/config/gogenexample")
-* **remoteConfigSecretKeyring** : Path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/gosrvlibexample/configkey.gpg"); if empty a non secure connection will be used instead
+* **remoteConfigSecretKeyring** : Path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/gogenexample/configkey.gpg"); if empty a non secure connection will be used instead
 * **remoteConfigData**          : Base64 encoded JSON configuration data to be used with the "envvar" provider

 The equivalent environment variables are:

-* GOSRVLIBEXAMPLE_REMOTECONFIGPROVIDER
+* GOGENEXAMPLE_REMOTECONFIGPROVIDER
-* GOSRVLIBEXAMPLE_REMOTECONFIGENDPOINT
+* GOGENEXAMPLE_REMOTECONFIGENDPOINT
-* GOSRVLIBEXAMPLE_REMOTECONFIGPATH
+* GOGENEXAMPLE_REMOTECONFIGPATH
-* GOSRVLIBEXAMPLE_REMOTECONFIGSECRETKEYRING
+* GOGENEXAMPLE_REMOTECONFIGSECRETKEYRING
-* GOSRVLIBEXAMPLE_REMOTECONFIGDATA
+* GOGENEXAMPLE_REMOTECONFIGDATA

 ## Configuration Format